The Gysin exact sequence for $S^1$-equivariant symplectic homology: Introduction

 It was proved by Cieliebak~\cite{C} that $SH_*(W)=0$.
 His proof can be adapted in a straightforward way in order to show that $SH_*^{S^1}(W)=0$.
 However, this fact follows also from Theorem~\ref{thm:SGysin} in the case $c_1(W)=0$.

 \begin{corollary} Assume $W$ is a subcritical Stein manifold with $c_1(W)=0$.
 Then we have $SH_*^{S^1}(W)=0$ and there is an isomorphism of exact sequences

 \end{corollary}

 \begin{proof} Applying Theorem~\ref{thm:SGysin} we obtain that $SH_k^{S^1}(W)\simeq SH_{k-2}^{S^1}(W)$ for all $k\in \Z$.
-It was proved by M.-L.~Yau~\cite{Y} that one can choose the plurisubharmonic function $\phi$ so that the Conley-Zehnder indices of all closed characteristics on $\p W$ are positive.
-It follows from the definition of $S^1$-equivariant symplectic homology that the underlying chain complex is zero if the degree is small enough (one can use "split" Hamiltonians as in the proof of Lemma~\ref{lem:minus}).
+It was proved by M.-L.~Yau~\cite[Theorem~3.1.III, Lemma~4.2]{Y} that one can choose the plurisubharmonic function $\phi$ so that the Conley-Zehnder indices of all closed characteristics on $\p W$ are positive.
+(Note that the Conley-Zehnder indices are well-defined due to the assumption $c_1=0$.)
+It follows from the definition of $S^1$-equivariant symplectic homology in~\S\ref{sec:S1equivsymplhom} that the underlying chain complex is zero if the degree is small enough (one can use "split" Hamiltonians as in the proof of Lemma~\ref{lem:minus}).
 Reasoning by induction, it follows that $SH_*^{S^1}(W)=0$.
 The isomorphism of exact sequences follows immediately from Theorem~\ref{thm:grid}, since the columns involving $SH_*$ and $SH_*^{S^1}$ vanish identically. \end{proof}

 {\sc Algebraic Weinstein conjecture.} Following Viterbo~\cite{V}, we say that $W$ satisfies the \emph{Strong Algebraic Weinstein Conjecture (SAWC)} if the map

 vanishes.
 Let $\mu_{2n}\in H_{2n}(W,\p W)$ be the fundamental class and $u_k$ be a generator of $H_{2k}(BS^1)$, $k\ge 0$.
 We say that $W$ satisfies the \emph{Strong Equivariant Algebraic Weinstein Conjecture (EWC)} if, for all $k\ge 0$, the element $\mu_{2n}\otimes u_k$ lies in the kernel of the map